nhcooper123/macro-group-info/ExpectationsMasters.md

-# Expectations for PhD students
+# Expectations for Masters (MSc and MRes) students

 ## I will...
 * Help you to come up with a project that sounds feasible, aligns with your interests, and will produce a thesis.